waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Game & Tile Mechanics

 ### Tile Mechanics Testing Protocol
-*Goal: Build a comprehensive guide to the game's physics.*
+*Goal: Build a comprehensive guide to the game's physics.
+This must be followed for every new tile type.*
 1.  **New Tile Encountered:** When a new, undocumented tile type appears on the map, I must immediately begin testing.
 2.  **Impassable Test:** Attempt to move onto the tile from all four cardinal directions (Up, Down, Left, Right).
 3.  **One-Way Test:** If traversal is possible from one direction, I must immediately test all other directions to confirm if it is a one-way path.
+Every direction must be individually verified.
 4.  **Record Results:** Document all findings in the 'Verified' section below.
 No assumption is valid until tested.

 ### Tile Traversal Rules (Verified)